mhnaufal/see-plus-plus/README.md

 # 🕵️‍ She-Plus-Plus

-_Because it's hard to understand her, I'll try to understand C++ instead,_ _and it turns out that a lot of Rust's concept, borrowed from C++_
+Because it's hard to understand her, I'll try to understand C++ instead, and it turns out that a lot of Rust's concept, borrowed from C++

+## Table of Contents

 ## 📚 Knowledge Gained